A Bernstein-von Mises Theorem for Generalized Fiducial Distributions

 The literature explores asymptotic results for posterior distributions in various settings.
-Several papers establish BvM results in the semi-parametric setting and study complexities involving the choice of the prior and interactions between prior and likelihood.
-Examples of results for specific models are explored in \citet{kim.2006.annals}, \citet{de.2009.bernstein}, \citet{leahu.2011.ejs}, \citet{knapik.2011.annals}, \citet{castillo.2012.sankhya}, and \cite{kruijer.2013.ejs} while results suitable for general models and/or general priors can be found in \citet{shen.2002.jasa}, \citet{castillo.2012.springer}, \citet{rivoirard.2012.annals}, and \citet{bickel.2012.annals}.
-These developments have shown that while certain priors perform well for specific functionals of interest, they may not be as effective for others.
+Several papers established BvM results in the semi-parametric setting, which gave careful treatment of the complexities involving the choice of the prior and interactions between prior and likelihood.
+Examples of results for specific models were explored in \citet{kim.2006.annals}, \citet{de.2009.bernstein}, \citet{leahu.2011.ejs}, \citet{knapik.2011.annals}, \citet{castillo.2012.sankhya}, and \citet{kruijer.2013.ejs}, while results suitable for general models and/or general priors can be found in \citet{shen.2002.jasa}, \citet{castillo.2012.springer}, \citet{rivoirard.2012.annals}, and \citet{bickel.2012.annals}.
+These developments showed that while certain priors perform well for specific functionals of interest, they may not be as effective for others.
 More recent work has improved upon these limitations via post-processing of the posterior, which allows for general BvM conditions that do not depend strongly on the prior and likelihood \citep{castillo.2015.semibvm}.
-A very general BvM result for finite sample semi-parametric models is presented in \citet{panov.2015.bayes}, even when the full parameter dimension grows with the sample size.
-Indicative but not exhaustive BvM results for parameters with growing dimension are \citet{ghosal.1999.bernoulli}, \citet{boucheron.2009.ejs}, and \citet{bontemps.2011.aos}.
-While the BvM result for infinite-dimensional parameters is not possible in standard spaces, some developments of possible notions of a non-parametric BvM property have been made \citep{castillo.2013.annals,leahu.2011.ejs}.
-Extensions to dependent settings are given in \citet{heyde.1979.jrss} and \citet{sweeting.1987.jrss}, while a more recent manuscript offers a general BvM for the weakly dependent case \citep{connault.2021.working}.
-See \citet{kleijn.2012.ejs} and the recent review article \cite{bochkina.2019.review} for extensions of the BvM result to misspecified models.
-Recent improvements on the upper bound of the dimension have substantially extended the BvM result to regimes $n >> d^2$ and demonstrated finite-sample statements \cite{katsevich.2024.arxiv}.
+A very general BvM result for finite sample semi-parametric models was presented in \citet{panov.2015.bayes}, which allowed for the full parameter dimension to grow with the sample size.
+Representative but not exhaustive BvM results for parameters with growing dimension are \citet{ghosal.1999.bernoulli}, \citet{boucheron.2009.ejs}, and \citet{bontemps.2011.aos}.
+While a BvM result for infinite-dimensional parameters is not possible in standard spaces, some developments of possible notions of a non-parametric BvM property have been made \citep{castillo.2013.annals,leahu.2011.ejs}.
+Extensions to dependent settings are given in \citet{heyde.1979.jrss} and \citet{sweeting.1987.jrss}, while a more recent manuscript established a BvM result for a broad class of weakly dependent models \citep{connault.2021.working}.
+Extensions of the BvM result to misspecified models were covered in \citet{kleijn.2012.ejs} and the recent review article \citet{bochkina.2019.review}.
+Recent improvements on the upper bound of the dimension have substantially extended the BvM result to regimes $n >> d^2$ and demonstrated finite-sample statements \citep{katsevich.2024.arxiv}.